7 Asian Men Who Were Showstoppers On The Cannes Red Carpet

 The Cannes Film Festival’s prestigious red-carpet event is not only a celebration of cinema but also a platform for actors to showcase their impeccable sense of fashion.
 As such, over the years, Asian celebrities have not shied away from flaunting their stunning and unique style choices on the Cannes Red Carpet.
 While it’s typically the women who usually get much of the media attention in this regard, the men too have been bringing their A-game on the red carpet.

 From glamorous traditional attire to game-changing modern designs, Asian men have captivated audiences with their sartorial choices while also bringing a rich cultural tapestry to the red carpet.
 While Indian celebrities such as Deepika Padukone, Aishwarya Rai Bachchan and Sonam Kapoor are regulars at the film festival, veteran stars such as the late Irrfan Khan and Shah Rukh Khan were some of the first names to represent India at the international festival.
-Similarly, Korean personalities such as Lee Jung-Jae and Bong Joon-Ho have also attended the prestigious film festival, while Chinese film icon Jackie Chan has been a staple on the Cannes red carpet over the years.
+Similarly, Korean personalities such as Lee Jung-Jae and Bong Joon-Ho have also been a part of the prestigious film festival over the years, while Chinese film icon Jackie Chan has also been a staple over the years.

 So, with the 2023 Cannes Film Festival right around the corner, let’s take a closer look at the captivating fashion moments of Asian actors and directors on the Cannes red carpet while exploring their individual styles and possible influences on global fashion trends.